Outlook team projects

 See the Installation and configuration section to learn more about installing CodeTwo Task Workflow.

-Make sure you are either on Exchange account or that you use CodeTwo Public Folders
+Make sure you use either an Exchange account or CodeTwo Public Folders

 To share tasks with other Outlook users in real-time or to create public folders, you need to have an additional Outlook addin.
 Learn more about installing CodeTwo Public Folders and sharing Outlook folders.